CyriloMark/kostrjanc/README.md

 All assets in './assets' folder
 Initial index file: './App.js'

-For questions and similar - ...
+For questions and similar - info@kostrjanc.de